nimavernekar/optimise-volumetric-display-rendering/README.md

-# Opimising Acoustic Volumteric Displays for Accurate rendering of leviatted particles: A data driven approach
+# Opimising Acoustic Volumteric Displays for Accurate rendering of levitated particles: A data driven approach

 This repository contains the code and models used to **optimize the rendering of levitated particles in acoustophoretic volumetric displays** using a data-driven approach.
 The focus is on reducing the deviation between the simulated and actual measured positions of levitated particles.
 Two neural network models are trained: one to predict the particle’s measured positions and theta, and another to optimize trap positions using a custom cost function.
 The project is structured into different notebooks representing various versions of the models.